zanthor/OG-RaidHelper/README.md

 1. Extract the `OG-RaidHelper` folder to your `Interface\AddOns` directory
 2. Restart World of Warcraft or type `/reload` if you are just updating in-game
-3. You should see the OG-RaidHelper main window on your screen
+3. You should see the OG-RaidHelper main window on your screen or the mini map button RH.
 4. Seriously, skip all this and use the GIT Addon manager.

 ---

 ## Quick Start

-1. **Access Main UI**: The small main window appears on login or type `/ogrh`
+1. **Access Main UI**: The small main window appears on login or type `/ogrh` or click the mini map button.
 2. **Open Roles Window**: Click the **Roles** button to manage your raid composition
 3. **Poll for Roles**: Use the **Poll** button to request players sign up via raid chat
 4. **Setup Encounters**: Click **Encounters** → **Manage** to access encounter planning